-Next stop is the market square (Marktplatz) where, today like in the past, you will find flower, fruit and fresh vegetable merchants.
+The next stop is the market square (Marktplatz) where, today like in the past, you will find flowers, fruit, and fresh vegetable merchants.
 This market is only open on weekdays.

-After St Albans Gate, make your way down to the river and cross it by Färi, an old wooden boat without engine that movies using only the current of water.
-Färis are a symbolic to the city.
+After St Albans Gate, make your way down to the river and cross it by Färi, an old wooden boat without an engine that movies using only the current of water.
+Färis is symbolic of the city.
 Tickets for the Fari ride are available onboard.

 Once you reach the other side of the river Rhine, you are not too far away from the city’s most bizarre museum, the Jean Tinguely Museum.
 The museum is home to strange-looking, huge mechanical machines – all created by using recycled materials – and it a treat to explore.
 There are kinetic sculptures and can be activated with a press of a button.